Anmirazik/Open-Source-Ev-charger-End-to-End-Solution/README.md

 }
 ~~~

+Go to config file using this

 ~~~
 sudo nano ~/checkout/everest-workspace/everest-core/config/config-sil-ocpp.yaml
 ~~~

-and then changed your ChargePointConfigPath
+and then ensure your ChargePointConfigPath are as below
-as for me, I changed my ChargePointConfigPath name is "ocpp.json" but yours might be different , it depends on you what you want to name it
 ~~~
 ChargePointConfigPath: config-docker.json
 ~~~